dask/dask-ml/docs/source/preprocessing.rst

 .. code-block:: python

    >>> pd.get_dummies(df.loc[[2, 3], 'B'])
-      a  c
+      c
-   2  0  1
+   2  1
-   3  1  0
+   3  1

 Which is incorrect!
 The columns don't match.

 When we categorize the data, we can be confident that all the possible values have been specified, so the output shape no longer depends on the values in the whatever subset of the data we currently see.
+Instead, it depends on the ``categories``, which are identical in all the subsets.